-The person who saved Ji Woo is Choi Mu Jin, her father's friend and a drug lord.
-The police have been over him but unable to catch him due to lack of evidence.
+The person who saved Ji Woo is Choi Mu Jin, her father's friend, and a drug lord.
+The police have been over him but are unable to catch him due to lack of evidence.

 Unable to handle the defeat, Gang Jae plans to teach her a lesson and drugs her.
-Ji Woo acts in self-defence and escapes his clutches, but who will save Gang Jae now.
+Ji Woo acts in self-defense and escapes his clutches, but who will save Gang Jae now.

 Mu Jin banishes Gang Jae after wrecking his face as punishment.
 This displeases his right-hand man Jung Tae Joo who didn't like Ji Woo since the beginning.